 One effect of the tight credit market is the disappearance of zero down mortgage loans.
 The FHA will require a 3.5 percent down payment and borrowers will have to come up with 20 percent down to get the better rates available from banks.
 These requirements are nothing new for mortgage loans.
 The difference is that it will be less likely a borrower can get seller financing or roll the down payment into their mortgage.
 Secondary loans for down payments will be virtually non-existent.
 Borrowers will have to show that their down payments come from them and are the benefit of sound financial planning.

 Credit score requirements may be raised

 FICO reports that lenders are requiring a score of at least 730 to get the best mortgage rates and the minimum score to get a mortgage at all is approximately 620.
 In the past, scores in the mid 500’s were commonly approved for new mortgages.
 Borrowers will have to do a better job of explaining problems on their credit reports and show better proof of their assets during the approval process as well.
 Borrowers should get a copy of their credit reports from all three of the major credit bureaus and begin working on repairs now if they plan to get approved this year.

 Federal rate hike expected

-The time to act is now for people looking for the lowest rates.
+The time to act is now for people looking for favorable interest rates.
 The economic recovery is good news, but comes with the expectation of higher interest rates to stave off inflation.
 The feds are likely to raise rates as early as February if the economy continues to rebound.
 The rate hikes will be small at first so that the fragile recovery isn’t crushed.
 However, every dollar counts over the course of a 30 year mortgage.